Philip Skippon

-Philip Skippon (c.
-1600, West Lexham, Norfolk – c.
-20 February 1660) supported the Parliamentary cause during the English Civil War as a senior officer in the New Model Army.
-Prior to the war he fought in the religious wars on the continent.
+Major-General Philip Skippon (c.
+1600 – 20 February 1660) was an English army officer and politician.
+He fought for the Parliamentary cause during the English Civil War as a senior officer in the New Model Army.
+Prior to the war, Skippon fought in the religious wars on the continent.
 During the Interregnum he was a member of Parliament, an active soldier and on occasions a government administrator.

 Life

 Background

 Philip Skippon was the son of Luke Skippon (c.
 1567–1638), the son of Bartholomew Skippon of Weasenham St Peter, Norfolk.
 Luke and his elder brother William (born c.
 1566) went to school at Dereham and studied at Gonville and Caius College, Cambridge.
 William lived at Tawstock in north Devon where he was Secretary to Lord Bath, and died there on 1 January 1633/34.
 Luke (born c.
 1567) had his seat at West Lexham, Norfolk, and was father of two notable sons, Philip, and Luke (died 1676), who entered Peterhouse, Cambridge in 1614 and made his career there, becoming junior Proctor in 1633–34, and being nominated for Mastership of the college in 1663 but not appointed.